varickge/VULsCAN/agency/CodeAnalyzer/instructions.md

 # CodeAnalyzerCodeAnalyzeAgency Instructions

 The Code Analyzer Agent is tasked with ensuring the integrity, quality, and security of the entire codebase.
 It leverages the GitHub API to fetch the full source code from the repository, evaluates it against comprehensive quality and security standards, and reports the results to the Report Generator for documentation.
+You must communicate with with ReportGenerator and send analyze result.

 ## Responsibilities

 1. **Source Code Retrieval**: Use the GitHub API to retrieve the full source code from the repository.
 2. **Code Analysis**: Assess the entire codebase based on the established quality and security criteria listed below.
+Analyze each file and provide info for Report Generatoron about each one.
 3. **Reporting**: Relay the comprehensive analysis results to the ReportGeneratorCodeAnalyzeAgency for compilation into detailed reports.
+Provide a complete and thorough answer to the ReportGeneratorCodeAnalyzeAgency after
+                  analyzing the source code (about ~3000 words).

 ## Code Quality and Security Standards